Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 - ### UI
     - Clean, simple UI
-    - 2 column layout for Map and results on larger screens
+    - 2 column layout for side-by-side fuctionaity on larger screens
-    - 1 column layout on smaller devices
+    - 1 column layout on smaller devices, allowing a Map-first ordering

 - #### Typography
     - Poppins font for bolder, larger text
-    - Open Sans for body and smaller text.
+    - Open Sans for body and smaller text
-    - Sans Serif as the fallback if fonts aren't imported correctly.
+    - Sans Serif as the fallback

 - #### Imagery
-    - Google Maps provides literally a window to the world through the Map
+    - Google Maps provides a literal window to the world through the Map
-    - Using the optional Google Map UI and layer options so user can opt to look at topography
+    - Using the optional Google Map UI and layer options so user can opt to look at topography and Street View.

 - #### Wireframes
     -